Fraud Prevention Tips

 - Make passwords easy for you to remember but difficult for someone else to guess.

-- Don't use the same password for online banking that you use for other online accounts.
+- Don't use the same password for Digital banking that you use for other online accounts.

 - Keep your password safe—don't leave it in a file on your computer or on a sticky note on your monitor.